Multi-Objective Latent Space Optimization of Generative Molecular Design Models: Results

 \subsection{Molecule optimization and selection via Bayesian optimization can enhance latent space optimization results}

 In previous sections, we generated novel molecules through random sampling in the latent space of the trained generative model, among which the top molecules were selected to augment the training data for the next cycle of weighted retraining.
-Although we adopted random sampling in order to demonstrate how the proposed multi-objective weighted retraining can enhance the sampling efficiency of the generative model for multiple target molecular properties, the overall efficacy of the GMD can be further improved by leveraging more sophisticated optimization techniques -- such as Bayesian optimization (BO) or genetic algorithms (GA) -- to optimize the molecules in the latent space.
+Although we adopted random sampling in order to demonstrate how the proposed multi-objective weighted retraining can enhance the sampling efficiency of the generative model for multiple target molecular properties, the overall efficacy of the GMD can be further improved by leveraging more sophisticated optimization techniques -- such as Bayesian optimization (BO), genetic algorithms (GA), and particle swarm optimization (PSO)~\cite{PSO_cont_latent_space} -- to optimize the molecules in the latent space.
 To demonstrate this, we utilized BO to optimize molecules in the latent space of the generative model for logP and SAS.
 A single objective function was defined through scalarization, where logP (to be maximized) was penalized by SAS (to be minimized) after standardizing both values based on the mean and standard deviation of the respective values in the initial dataset.
 Based on the expected improvement acquisition function, we generate $50$ molecules and only unique samples are added to the training dataset.
+Compared to the random generation strategy, the Bayesian optimization approach is computationally expensive since it requires training the GP surrogate model as well as optimizing the acquisition function.
+However, the BO approach is more sample efficient as it requires fewer property predictions to find the best data points to augment the training dataset.
+On the other hand, the random generation approach requires a larger number of evaluations (250 in our case) to select the best $50$ candidates for data augmentation.

 Figure~\ref{scatter_t3} shows the results for $k=10^{-3}$.
 As shown in the top row, iterative weighted retraining with data augmentation through random sampling continues to shift the latent space distribution toward the desired direction, although not significantly even after the 10th iteration.
 On the other hand, data augmentation through Bayesian optimization shifts the latent space distribution much more effectively as can be seen in the bottom row of Figure~\ref{scatter_t3}.
 This is especially dramatic for logP, as after the 10th iterative retraining, the retrained generative model is capable of generating molecules with remarkably higher logP compared to those in the original training data.
 The candidate molecules suggested by the generative model tend to be somewhat biased towards the higher logP region with slightly higher SAS, which is likely an artifact due to the use of single-objective BO (SOBO) in this experiment, where the objective function was defined as a linear combination of logP and SAS.
 This may be addressed through different scalarization or the use of multi-objective BO (MOBO).
 Nonetheless, the example in Figure~\ref{scatter_t3} clearly shows the potential advantage of utilizing BO (or other advanced optimization schemes) for effective molecular optimization in the latent space, and thereby more effectively enhance the sampling efficiency of the generative model through the proposed multi-objective latent space optimization approach.